-Estate FBAR Filing
+Estate FBAR Filing & the IRS

 So what happens when a person passes away, and the personal representative or executor learns that individual has foreign accounts, but never filed the FBAR — and possibly other international informational reporting forms, such as